 And as we watch, we can become so hardened to it all.

-Given all this wretched history, still the civilized world is willing to kowtow to China, compromise its so-called humane convictions, and slap the nation on the wrist with what amounts to nothing more than a wet tram ticket, rather than risk insulting the nation—upon which it is so besotted with the idea that it is so dependent for propping up its global economy—by roundly condemning it and powerfully penalizing it for its grossly overt inhumane acts.
+Given all this wretched history, still the civilized world is willing to kowtow to China and, compromising any “humane” convictions, merely slap the nation on the wrist rather than risk insulting it.
+China’s value for propping up the global economy is apparently too great to consider giving it any ringing condemnation or worthy penalty for its grossly overt inhumane acts.

-That’s what’s so refreshing about experiencing the birth of just one new human life into a warm, caring and loving family who will cherish it, nourish it—the parents willing to endure the pain for the gain of training up a child in the way that it should go (Proverbs 22:6)—that it become a responsible member of society, reaching for the stars and beyond, reaching out to the fulfillment of its very God-ordained destiny, its incredible, human potential!
+That’s what’s so refreshing about experiencing the birth of just one new human life into a warm, caring and loving family who will cherish it, nourish it—the parents willing to endure the pain for the gain of training up a child in the way that she should go (Proverbs 22:6)—that she become a responsible member of society, reaching for the stars and beyond, reaching out to the fulfillment of her God-ordained destiny, her incredible human potential!

 Oh!
 What a joy is the birth of such a little one, given the revelation as to the very reason for its birth and the incredible human potential that awaits it!

-Read The Incredible Human Potential for a glimpse of the true vision of the God-given destiny of each and every human being who has ever lived … and died—yet to live again!
+Request a free copy of The Incredible Human Potential for a glimpse of the true vision of the God-given destiny of each and every human being who has ever lived … and died—yet to be born again!